zooniverse/galaxy-zoo-touch-table/docs/arch/adr-1.md

 ### Consequences
 Adopting this approach should help future developers wishing to contribute to the project or wanting to create their own touch table application.

-**Note**: Although not mentioned in the ADR blog post, I will be adding an "in retrospect" section to each ADR to provide insight on how beneficial each decision has been.
+**Note**: Although not mentioned in the ADR blog post, I will be adding an "in retrospect" section to each ADR reflecting on the lessons learned with each implementation.